Healthy Homes Assessment Island Bay

 Draught Stopping Island Bay

-There is no require to block up intentional holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the structure as the household gets warmer and cooler, so that they are able to be closed and opened instead of than being stuck.
-We will inspect the windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors could be required to allow movement of the building as the house is heated and cools to allow them to be shut and opened, rather than being stuck.
+We will test every window and door during our Healthy Homes assessment of your rental property.

 Find the complete specifications for the Healthy Homes draught stopping requirements.